-Quick Look General Fund Transfers-Out Budget Detail (in millions)
+Quick Look Canaral Euro Transfors Out Pudaat Datail (in millions) Quick Look General Funa Transfers-Out Budget Detail (In millions)

 The General Fund's budgeted ending fund balance for FY 2025-26 is \$9.6 million, with \$4.3 million unappropriated in accordance with City financial policies.
 Additionally, \$2.8 million is designated for strategic one-time future uses, including \$2.0 million as a sustainability reserve.
 Approximately \$435,000 in PEG Fee revenue also restricted for applicable public, educational, governmental (PEG) broadcasting.